 Although your baby is new born, some of the tips and ideas within this fact sheet are great to start using now.
 Babies are unable to calm themselves and they need a calm, loving adult to soothe them.
 You may also find this fact sheet useful if you have a toddler running around!

 Your baby should have had a routine physical examination at 6 to 8 weeks, usually by your GP.
-As you know, COVID-19 has placed a huge challenge on the on the NHS and, if this screening opportunity has been missed due to current circumstance, this Parent Tip advises what to look out for.
+As you know, COVID-19 has placed a huge challenge on the NHS and, if this screening opportunity has been missed due to current circumstance, this Parent Tip advises what to look out for.
+To access this information leaflet please click the link below.

 Happy children happy parents fact sheets